top of page

 • Is there a deadline?

 Yes.
-Our host clubs require a two-week advance notice to accommodate our group size.
+Our host clubs require a ten-day advance notice to accommodate our group size.
 If you miss the deadline, please contact us and we can add you to the waiting list.

 • What is a shotgun start?